 What is the policy on playing with your age group v. “playing up”?:

 Occasionally, parents feel that their player is so strong that they are not being challenged within their own age group.
 Parents may then request that their child “play up” with the next higher grade.
-The request will be reviewed by the Travel Director and the coach of the highest ranked team of the higher grade.
-The player must be close to the top of the ranking of this team for the play-up request to even be considered.
-The player will also most likely attend a tryout for the older age group.
-Final approval will also involve a roster review by the board of WYSA and a waiver from BAYS.
-The BAYS rule pertaining to age waivers is here; http://www.bays.org/node/43.
+The request will be reviewed by the Travel Directors and the coaches of the highest ranked team of the higher grade.
 Generally, this is highly unlikely to be approved.
-These players would be better served playing in Club soccer programs, with their peers, and not put in competition with older and often more physical players in the higher grade.
+WYSA believes that these players would be better served playing in Club soccer programs, with their peers, and not put in competition with older and often more physical players in the higher grade.

 What should I do if the coach hasn’t contacted me by the middle of August?:

 Please feel free to contact the WYSA Boys or Girls Travel Director, or a board member, if the team coach has not contacted you by the middle of August.
 It might simply be that your contact info was not communicated clearly.
 Whatever the case may be the your Boys and Girls Travel Directors will want to help players and coaches get on the same page.

 * Players MUST be registered (by noon on the day before the tryouts) to tryout for a Select team.